Equivalent Systems for Differential Equations with Polynomially Distributed Delay: Conclusions and outlook

-We considered a DDE with a distributed delay, where the weight function of the distribution is a polynomial.
+We considered a DDE with distributed delay, where the weight function of the distribution is a polynomial.
 We derived an equivalent system of DDEs including two discrete delays.
 An exact solution of this system yields an exact solution of the original DDE.
 We applied a scaling to the DDE with distributed delay, which keeps the magnitude of additional functions small in the equivalent system.
-However, the equivalent system includes an unstable part.
-Consequently, errors increase with time in the numerical solution of IVPs.
-This property implies that IVPs have to be solved with high accuracy to keep the errors sufficiently small.
-Yet the unstable part is not present in the case of DDEs with a constant weight function.
-We compared the equivalent system to a DDE with multiple discrete delays, where the integral of the distribution is discretised by Gaussian quadrature.
-An exact solution of the alternative DDE represents an approximation of an exact solution of the original DDE.
-We solved IVPs of the DDEs with discrete delays by a numerical integrator.
-The results of these computations confirm that the equivalent system reproduces solutions of the DDE with distributed delay.
+Alternatively, we arranged an approximating DDE with multiple discrete delays, where the integral of the distribution is discretised by Gaussian quadrature.
+IVPs of DDEs with discrete delays were solved by a numerical integrator.
+Results of numerical computations demonstrate a very good agreement of the calculated solutions from the equivalent system and the Gaussian quadrature approach, although an initial discontinuity of the first-order derivative is transferred to discontinuities of higher-order derivatives at later times.
+Thus, solving the equivalent system features three advantages in comparison to an application of a quadrature rule: \begin{enumerate} \item A quadrature error is omitted, which emerges in the discretisation of the integral that defines the distributed delay. \item The number of discontinuities in higher-order derivatives of the solution is lower, because a system from a quadrature rule typically involves a larger number of discrete delays. \item The computation work is often lower, since just two discrete delays appear in the equivalent system, whereas a quadrature rule may include a large number of nodes and thus generates many discrete delays. \end{enumerate} However, the equivalent system includes a weakly unstable part.
+Consequently, errors may increase with time in the numerical solution of IVPs.
+In this case, the time step size has to be kept sufficiently small in the integration of the equivalent system.
+Yet, the unstable part is not present in the case of DDEs with a constant weight function.